* Honey B Music

 Even though my dad was not really a musician, he enjoyed playing guitar and singing and had the wisdom and insight to bring all kinds of instruments into our home once we started showing interest.
 Thanks dad.

 I gained my first public musical recognition when I jumped into the local independent music scene as a teenager playing drums with a host of wild characters.
-During that time I created music with everyone from strippers to avante garde artists--it was an absolutely zany time.
+During that time I created music with everyone from strippers to avant-garde artists--it was an absolutely zany time.

-In my early twenties I helped form a clever, quirky, all-female-band called Bolero Lava That's me on the far left, next to Phaedra Struss, Lorraine Tetrault, Vanessa Richards and Laurel Thackeray on the far right.
-For more band photos click here.
+Later, in my early twenties, I helped form a clever, quirky, all-female-band called Bolero Lava.
+That's me on the far left with the long dark hair, next to Phaedra Struss, Lorraine Tetrault, Vanessa Richards and Laurel Thackeray on the far right.
 We played original music, which the media could never accurately describe.
-No, we were not like 'The Bangles" or "Bananarama" other than being all female.
-And no, we were not a 'punk band' - hardly (!) - although we looked pretty theatrical.
-We were just a group of inspired young women making our own music at that time.
-Anyway, our two disks, Much Music video, cross-country tours and memorable live shows with the likes of The Red Hot Chili Peppers and Taj Mahal put us at the forefront of the local scene and estastablished us as national talent.
-I also continued to travel to New York during that time where I continued to do various projects with friends who were doing cool stuff, too.
+No, we were not like 'The Bangles" or "Bananarama" (at all) other than being all female.
+And no, we were not a punk band although we were aligned with a great, local scene and we looked pretty theatrical.
+We were just a group of inspired young women making our own kind of worldly-soulful music at that time.
+Anyway, our two disks, Much Music video, cross-country tours and memorable live shows with the likes of The Red Hot Chili Peppers, Fishbone, and Taj Mahal put us at the forefront of the local scene and established us as national talent.
+I also continued to travel to New York during that time where I co-created with friends who were doing interesting projects.

-In the past few years I have had the pleasure of playing a few live shows with the extremely talented Chin Injeti (originally from Bass is Bass) at his Thursday-Nite-Dynamite sessions.
-These were stellar showcase nights that happened once a month with jaw dropping talent in the house like Ridley Bent, and stellar behind the scene music-makers like Roger Swan in the audience.
-Someone amazing would always show up.
+I have also had the incredible honor, privilege and pleasure of playing a few live shows with the extremely talented and generous Chin Injeti.
+Particularly fun were his Thursday-Nite-Dynamite sessions.
+These were stellar showcase nights which happened in Vancouver once a month.
+Amazing talent was always in the house, ranging from Ridley Bent doing his hic-hop-crime-rhymes to Jagua Arneja singing kirtan-inspired soul and behind the scenes talent like Roger Swan dropping by post engineering from Hipposonic Studios... such very beautiful times!
 One of my favorite shows was when my sister Tania Brief came in from New York and sang with me, my pal Darrell Stables played drums, the lovely Joyita Rubins played bass, and Chin Injeti sung and played guitar.

 Play WEFUNK Show 394